Score (television): Call-in shows, including Time Out for Trivia

+When the channel was relaunched as FNN: Sports, Time Out for Trivia received a new host, George Siegal.

 Other call-in shows included The Fan Speaks Out, The Final Score, and The Sports Collector.

 News programs

-News shows featured included Tennis Talk, a baseball program called The Hot Stove League, and a sports wagering program with Wayne Root.
-Other hosts included Bill Brown, Byron Day, John Loesing, Hugh Malay and Fred Wallin.
-Many of the shows were directed by Brad Toberman.
-Show producers included Jim Battey, Michael Pierce, Steven Herbert, Gary Kubik, Hugh Malay, Eric Corwin and Steven Friedman.
+News shows featured included Tennis Talk; a baseball program called The Hot Stove League; and a sports wagering program with Wayne Root.
+Jimmy "The Greek" Snyder hosted a football program, Who Beat the Spread.
+Other hosts included Bill Brown, Byron Day, John Loesing, Hugh Malay, Dan Walker, George Siegal, and Fred Wallin.

 Professional wrestling

 The professional wrestling programming exposed fans throughout the country to regional territory wrestling promotions.
 These territories included the Mid-Atlantic with Ric Flair and Chief Wahoo McDaniel, Memphis with Jerry 'the King' Lawler, Texas with the Von Erichs and the Maivia family's Hawaii promotion with Rocky Johnson, King Curtis, Don Muraco, Lars Anderson, Superfly Snuka, Bruiser Brody and many Japanese wrestlers.
 It also prominently featured wrestling from the Continental Wrestling Federation including matches featuring Eddie Gilbert, Tom Prichard, and The Dirty White Boy.